intel/llvm/mlir-sycl/doc/design/SYCLGridRepresentation.md

 ### Lowering

 The ND-range operations lower to platform-specific built-ins, e.g., SPIR-V built-ins and the necessary casts.
-If the array subscript order differs, this should be taken into account.
+If the array subscript order differs, this is taken into account.

 ### Design decisions